Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

-As color conversion is a crucial part of actual production for SDRTV-to-HDRTV \cite{colorconversion}, we implement pixel-independent and region-dependent operations separately, i.e., global color mapping and local enhancement in Figure \ref{proposed_solution_pipeline}.
-Given that the global color mapping is typically related to the image content (e.g., the average brightness and peak brightness of the content may affect the tone mapping curve), we believe that global color mapping should have the image-adaptive property as:
+Color conversion is crucial in SDRTV-to-HDRTV production \cite{colorconversion}, so we implement pixel-independent and region-dependent operations separately, i.e., global color mapping and local enhancement in Figure \ref{proposed_solution_pipeline}.
+Global color mapping should be image-adaptive (e.g., the average brightness and peak brightness are often used in tone mapping):

-Experiments in Section \ref{comparsion_with_other_methods} demonstrate the effectiveness and efficiency of our design.
-Additionally, we find that performing the pixel-independent operation first and then processing the region-independent operation significantly reduces the color transition artifacts brought by the end-to-end solution, as shown in Figure \ref{visual_comparison_w_wo_AGCM}.
-We speculate that this is due to the optimization difficulty for convolution operators to simultaneously process pixel-independent low-frequency color transformation and region-dependent high-frequency transformation.
-For better performance, we further optimize the two operations jointly.

-Moreover, there is severe information compression/loss for SDRTV content, particularly in highlight areas.
-This is due to the clipping operations on dynamic range and color gamut in the image formation.
-The previous version~\cite{hdrtvnet_conf} attempts to predict the missing information through additional highlight generation network, but the results are unsatisfactory.
-The large area of information loss in the oversaturated regions is too difficult to recover.
-Nevertheless, we find that generative adversarial training can enhance the visual quality of predictions by improving color transitions in highlight areas.
-It is because that the generative adversarial training can make the prediction close to the distribution of HDRTV content.